 However, once the bankruptcy is filed creditors have to stop reporting on your credit.
 This means you no longer have the month over month negative reporting that occurs when you default on debts.

 You no longer have to communicate with your creditors.
-The Automatic Stay – a unique feature of bankruptcy – stops all collection activities, including law suits, telephone calls and letters.
+The Automatic Stay – a unique feature of bankruptcy debt management – stops all collection activities, including law suits, telephone calls and letters.
 If you do have to communicate with your creditors you will do so through your attorney.

 If there are legal proceedings they are controlled and you have guidance if you have hired an attorney.